Applying for Financial Aid

-- If you have questions, call (323) 241-5338, email: email@example.com or visit the LASC Financial Aid Office in the Student Services Building, #104.
+- If you have questions, call (323) 241-5338, send an email to email@example.com or visit the LASC Financial Aid Office in the Student Services Building, Room 104.
 We are available to answer your questions and help you complete the forms.

 Don't think you can afford college?
 You can!
 Click here for more details